On The Entropy of Continuous Flows With Uniformly Expansive Points and The Globalness of Shadowable Points With Gaps: Introduction

 \section{Introduction}

 There are many ways to measure the complexity of a dynamical system.
 Topological entropy is one of the most useful ways to do it.
-In particular, its positiveness implies some chaotic behavior of the orbits.
-In \cite{SM} Smale constructed a Horseshoe which is an example of a dynamical system with positive entropy.
-Actually, a Horseshoe appears if there exists a transversal homoclinic point.
-In particular, this is used in hyperbolic dynamics, to show that any non-trivial hyperbolic basic set has positive entropy, see \cite{ROB}.
+Its positiveness has as consequence some chaotic behaviour.
+Hyperbolic systems are a rich source of systems with positive topolgical entropy.
+For instace, Horseshoes are examples of hyperbolic dynamical systems with positive entropy and were defined by S. Smale in \cite{SM} .
+Actually, a Horseshoe appears if there exists a transversal homoclinic point and it is equivalent to symbolic shift systems with positive entropy.

 If we move from discrete to the continuous time setting, then the topological entropy is defined for a continuous flow in a natural way.
 A classical example of a flow with positive entropy is the suspention of the two symbol shift map.
 In \cite{bowen} Bowen and Walters defined expansive flows whose singularities are isolated points of the base space.
 Later, H.B.
 Keynes and M. Sears proved in \cite{sears} that Bowen-Walters-expansive flows have positive topological entropy if the base space has topological dimension greater than one.